varshapal/Amazon_Prime_EDA/README.md

   - Trends Over Time: How has Amazon Prime's content library evolved over the years?
   - IMDb Ratings & Popularity: What are the highest-rated or most popular shows on the platform?

-# Business Objective
-- The objective is to perform exploratory data analysis (EDA) on Amazon Prime Video content to uncover insights related to:
-  - Content types (TV shows vs. movies)
-  - Genre distribution
-  - Release year trends
-  - Viewer ratings and popularity
-These insights can help understand user preferences, platform strategy, and content gaps.

 # Tools & Libraries Used
 - Python
   - pandas – for data manipulation